mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ## Plan

-First I needed to acquire the necessary tools, and, quite frankly, learn a little more about electronics.
+First, I needed to acquire the necessary tools, and, quite frankly, learn a little more about electronics.
 I've been a maker my whole life, but mostly with wood.
 I've only dabbled in electronics with my van build, occassional repairs, and house projects.
 I'm definitely not proficient and often end up "jury-rigging" things.

 ![Van](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/IMG_9623(1).JPG)